Caffeine Sleep Impact Calculator

 Decimals are allowed.
 For example, 6.5 means 6 hours and 30 minutes before bedtime.
 If you had a smaller drink, you can either reduce the caffeine amount per serving or treat it as a partial serving by entering a smaller mg value.
 If your servings are different sizes, such as a large coffee in the morning and a small tea later, you can run the calculator more than once or use an average mg per serving for a rough estimate.

-A good way to learn your own pattern is to model one realistic day first, then change only one variable at a time.
-Try moving the last serving earlier, lowering the serving size, or testing a slower half-life.
-That makes it easier to see which change gives the biggest drop in bedtime caffeine.
+A useful way to experiment is to model the day you actually live, not an idealized one.
+Then change only one variable at a time: move the last serving earlier, shrink the afternoon dose, or test a slower half-life.
+That makes it easier to see what change has the biggest effect on the amount left at bedtime.

 Residual from one serving = D × 0.5(t / t1/2)

 Where D is caffeine per serving in milligrams, t is the number of hours between that serving and bedtime, and t1/2 is the half-life in hours.
-With multiple servings, the calculator adds the residual from each one:
+With multiple servings, the calculator adds the bedtime remainder from each one:

-Math formula: C_bed equals the sum over servings of D times 0.5 to the power of t_i divided by half-life.
+Math formula: bedtime caffeine equals the sum over servings of D times 0.5 to the power of t_i divided by half-life.

 If your residual caffeine is above your threshold T, the calculator estimates how long it takes to fall below that threshold by rearranging the decay equation: